Concordium/concordium-base/rust-bins/wallet-notes/README.md

 ## create_id_request_and_private_data

+Semantics: Generates an IdentityObject request, used to request an indentity to a IdentityProvider.

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string must be a valid JSON object with fields